Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Cable management is another advantage of using studio monitor stands.
 The center column often has one or more channels for running cable.
 Instead of hanging off the back of the stand, the cables are hidden inside the stand.

-Along with helping to maintain a cleaner studio, the cable channels isolate the cables from other equipment that may cause electrical interference.
+In addition to helping to maintain a cleaner studio, the cable channels isolate the cables from other equipment that may cause electrical interference.

-Another reason to use a monitor stand is to save floor space or desk space.
+Another reason to use a monitor stand is to save floor or desk space.
 Depending on the size of your studio, desk, and gear, you may not have space on the desk for studio monitors.
 Monitor stands free up space, as only the base sits on the floor or desk.

 How to Choose the Right Studio Monitor Stand